khangvohoang3007/Enhanced-YOLOvDP-Fps-Upgrade/README.md

   <br>
 </p>

-### 🚀 Enjoy your Air Quality System!
+### 🚀 Happy Detecting & Keep Researching!

-Thanks for checking out my project!
-If it helps you breathe easier (or just pass your graduation), my job here is done.
-Feel free to contribute, report issues, or give it a ⭐ if you liked it! 😊
+Thanks for checking out our project!
+If this repository helps you boost your model's FPS, advance your thesis, or make your agricultural UAV applications run smoother, our job here is done.

+Feel free to contribute, report issues, or give this repo a ⭐ if you found it helpful! 😊

 ## PAPER